kneehit/3D-Reconstruction/README.md

 # 3D Reconstruction

 ## Description
-This repository implements 3D Reconstruction (of Flash figure) using Structure from Motion Pipeline and RGB images.
+This repository implements 3D Reconstruction (from RGB images) using Structure from Motion Pipeline.
 The pipeline consists of
 1. Feature Detection (using SURF / SIFT / Hessian Affine Region Detector)
 2. Feature Matching (using FLANN)